-Many Catholics are closer to the view of CFFC on the role of conscience than they are to the Pope and the Magisterium, and would agree with CFFC’s false assertion that “Church law affirms both the right and the responsibility of a Catholic to follow his or her conscience, even when it conflicts with church teaching.”
+Many Catholics are closer to the view of CFFC on the role of conscience than they are to the Pope and the Magisterium, and would agree with CFFC’s false assertion “Church law affirms both the right and the responsibility of a Catholic to follow his or her conscience, even when it conflicts with Church teaching.”2

 This type of erroneous thinking has led to the tragic situation where most Catholic married couples in this country use contraception and, in fact, cannot imagine living without it.
-Only about two percent of married Catholic women of childbearing age use natural family planning (NFP).
+Only about 2% of married Catholic women of childbearing age use natural family planning (NFP).4

 Once again, the opinion of the majority is not the valid guide for morals.
 For all Christians, the will of God is the guide.
 When a couple uses contraception, they are directly interfering with God’s design for their lives.

 Catholics have a further guide: The Church’s Magisterium.
 Catholics must follow the word of God in Scripture and the word of God as interpreted by the Pope under the teaching authority of the Church.
 It does not matter what dissident priests or Catholic lay people say; Catholics of good (not just convenient) conscience must follow God and the Magisterium ― even if they are in the minority.

 Authority vs. Conscience

 The question of conscience vs. authority must be answered on two levels, the most basic being from the standpoint of “natural law.”